jpmono416/df-challenge-3-copy/docs/definition-of-done.md

 - [x] Should return all contacts in the address book
 - [x] Should return an empty list if no contacts are found
+- [ ] Copilot: Should return an empty list if the address book is null

 ---